-Many employers open themselves to risk by not properly disclosing that they will run a background check, or by failing to gain the applicant’s authorization.
+Many employers open themselves to risk by not properly disclosing that they will run a background check, or by failing to gain the candidate's authorization.
 This is true both for full-time employees and independent contractors.
-Avoid this risk by telling your applicants you intend to run a background check report on them and asking for permission.
+Avoid this risk by telling your candidates you intend to run a background check report on them and asking for permission.

-- A standalone disclosure (consisting only of the disclosure) informing the applicant that you will be running a background check.
+- A standalone disclosure (consisting only of the disclosure) informing the candidate that you will be running a background check.
 Non-standalone disclosures are an extremely common area of legal risk.

 - State disclosures (if applicable).
 Some states, like California, require specific disclosures and formatting.

-- An Authorization Form seeking consent from the applicant to run the background check.
+- An Authorization Form seeking consent from the candidate to run the background check.

 If you use the Checkr-hosted application flow (set up by default), Checkr will help automate disclosure and authorization for you by providing sample disclosure notices and authorization language.

 Here’s what the candidate will do in the Checkr-hosted flow:

 - Enter their personally identifiable information (PII) so Checkr can validate their identity and run the background check.

 - Read and acknowledge A Summary of Your Rights Under the Fair Credit Reporting Act, which we include to help consumers understand their rights.